lucc/nvimpager/README.md

 * implement some more keybindings that make it behave more like less
 * proper lazy pipe reading while paging (like less) to improve startup time and also memory usage for large input on pipes (maybe `stdioopen()` can be used?)
+* properly kill the nvim process when the bash script is killed, alternatively ...
+* move temp file handling (removal) to nvim/lua (in a VimLeave autocommand) and exec nvim

 ## License